San Carlos de Bariloche is one of Patagonia’s most visited cities.

 Wondering when to visit Argentina to go skiing?

-If you’re coming from the northern hemisphere, don’t forget that the seasons are flipped around down here.
+If you’re coming from the northern hemisphere, don’t forget that the seasons are flipped in the south.

 The Argentina ski season starts in July and winds down in September.